Below is a diagram of the project teams workflow. Click to enlarge the image.

 Karina Gallardo is an Associate Professor and Extension Specialist in the School of Economic Sciences at Puyallup Research and Extension Center, Center for Precision and Automated Agricultural Systems at Washington State University.
 She has extensive experience in working with fruit growers in WA.
 Her work particularly focuses on understanding the profitability and factors affecting growers’ adoption of new technology.
 She has an extensive record of research and extension publication with over 50 peer reviewed publications and numerous extension presentations and publications to help farmers adopt new technologies to enhance profitability.
 Dr. Gallardo will co-lead Objective 2.

-Miguel Gomez is an Associate Professor in the Charles H. Dyson School of Applied Economics and Management and is a Fellow of the David R. Atkinson Center for a Sustainable Future at Cornell University.
-Dr. Gomez’s research centers on 2 main topics: supply chain competitiveness and sustainability and retailing and channel relationship.
-Dr. Gomez is working with our team to develop bioeconomic models to predict SWD impacts and suggest profit-maximization strategies.
-Dr. Gomez will co-lead Objective 2.
+Miguel Gomez is the Robert G. Tobin Professor and faculty director of the Food Industry Management Program in the Charles H. Dyson School of Applied Economics and Management at Cornell University.
+Dr. Gómez’s research focuses on economic and marketing issues in food supply chains, and their intersection with economic, social and environmental sustainability.
+Dr. Gomez is working with our team to develop bioeconomic models to predict SWD impacts and to develop grower tools to identify profit-maximization strategies.
+Dr. Gomez co-leads Objective 2.

 Kim Hoelmer is a research entomologist with the USDA-ARS in Newark, DE.
 His research focuses on introducing beneficial insects for the management of invasive insect pests.
 Dr. Hoelmer is working with Dr. Daane and Dr. Wang to establish exotic Asian parasitoids and, if needed, augment resident North American parasitoids, as part of an integrated pest management program for SWD.
 Dr. Hoelmer will co-lead the biological control component of the project.